Astrorganism-Earth/The-Cosmic-Gestation/Paper.md

-**The Cosmic Gestation: How Cellular Evolution May Predict Our Path to Becoming a Planetary Organism**
+**The Cosmic Gestation: Interpreting Cellular Evolution to Anticipate Our Transition to a Planetary Organism**

 **Abstract:**